 https://issuu.com/southbristolvoice/docs/south_bristol_april_2024_final_e7227054afe837

-The Voices of the Bedminster Coal Miners project is a tribute to the miners and their families.
+The Digging Deep project is a tribute to the Bedminster Coalminers and their families.

-The project evolved through discovering direct links with the mining community during family history research of the Garland family of Bedminster.
+The project has evolved through discovering direct links with the mining community during family history research of the Garland family of Bedminster.

 There were four main pits, employing over a thousand boys and men, pay was low and hours were long.
 Tragically over a hundred and fifty miners were killed in accidents.